ARTICLE I: NAME

 ARTICLE II: PURPOSE

-The Association of Child Life Professionals (ACLP)_serves the community of Certified Child Life Specialists®, faculty, child life assistants, and students, and advances the field of child life by establishing and maintaining professional standards, enhancing the professional growth and development of members, and advancing the credibility of the child life profession by fostering research and promoting the standards of child life practice on a national and international level.
+The Child Life Council (CLC) serves the community of Certified Child Life Specialists®, faculty, child life assistants, and students, and advances the field of child life by establishing and maintaining professional standards, enhancing the professional growth and development of members, and advancing the credibility of the child life profession by fostering research and promoting the standards of child life practice on a national and international level.

 ARTICLE III: MEMBERSHIP